 Ki Pool (Ex): A rogue with this talent gains a small ki pool.
 This ki pool is similar to a ninja's ki pool, but the rogue's ki pool does not grant any extra attacks.
 The rogue gains a number of ki points equal to her Wisdom modifier (minimum 1).
 These ki points replenish at the start of each day.
 If she already has a ki pool, or gains a ki pool later, she gains half her Wisdom bonus (minimum 1) as bonus ki points to her ki pool.
 She can spend a ki point to gain a +10-foot bonus to movement until the end of her turn.

 Ninja Trick (Ex): A rogue with this talent can choose a trick from the ninja trick list.
+The rogue cannot choose a ninja trick with the same name as a rogue talent.
 The rogue can choose but cannot use talents that require ki points, unless she has a ki pool.
 A rogue can pick this talent more than once.
+The ninja cannot choose a ninja trick with the same name as a rogue talent.

 Rope Master (Ex): A rogue with this ability can move at her normal speed when using rope on a Climb check, can take 10 when using Acrobatics to move over narrow surfaces even when in danger or distracted, and gains a +4 bonus when determining the DC to escape bonds when she ties up a creature.